VibrandDesign/bluestructures/README.md

 My (as fast as it can get) dev setup for using big boys code inside of Webflow, bundling and css splitting, with live reload.

+This is part of the lessons for [TheCodeFlowCo](https://www.thecodeflow.co/), but it felt too good to not share with everyone.

 **If you're setting up for the first time please [read these instructions](./docs/setup.md)**

 Here's a set of commands you should run from yout project(s) folder to get up and running.

+`TLDR`

 ```shell
 # create folder for your new project